-In February 2018, the Corporation entered into a loan agreement with the OFA, to borrow an amount up to \$86 million to finance the replacement and expansion of the Corporation's lottery terminal network and the Corporation's implementation of an enhanced communications network.
-During fiscal 2021-22, the Corporation drew \$4 million bringing the total cumulative loan balance to \$56 million inclusive of interest.
-The loan is repayable over five years in average semi-annual payments of \$6 million.
+In February 2018, the Corporation entered into a loan agreement with the OFA, involving two facilities, to finance the replacement and expansion of the lottery terminal network and the implementation of an enhanced communications network.
+During fiscal 2021-22, the Corporation drew \$4 million bringing the total cumulative loan balance on facility one to \$56 million inclusive of interest.
+Facility one was repaid with facility two on April 30, 2021.
+The facility two loan is repayable over five years in average semi-annual payments of \$6 million.
 The loan bears interest and fees of 1.641 per cent per annum and is unsecured.